tnajdek/red-and-blue-squares-game/README.md

-#LOL - The Red and Blue Square game.
+#LOL - The Red and Blue Squares game.

 ##Description